SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

      - Is the signal which specifies if a transaction is present on the node.
 It is driven by the upstream.
 Once asserted, it must only be de-asserted the cycle after which either both valid and ready or node.cancel are high. valid must not depend on ready.
    * - node.ready
      - RW
      - Is the signal which specifies if the node's transaction can proceed downstream.
-It is driven by the downstream to create backpresure.
+It is driven by the downstream to create backpressure.
 The signal has no meaning when there is no transaction (node.valid being deasserted)
    * - node.cancel
      - RW
      - Is the signal which specifies if the node's transaction in being canceled from the pipeline.
 It is driven by the downstream.
 The signal has no meaning when there is no transaction (node.valid being deasserted)